Wave1art/micropython-RS485/README.md

 ### MicroPython UART does not implement flush
 Since UART is asynchronous data may not have completely sent before python execution continues. arduino implementations include a flush() commeand to overcome this problem.
 There is an active thread here on the topic, potentially a feature included in future.
 To work around the issue I simply introduced substantial timing delays in my final solution code.
 In my case it did not impact functionality since data throughput for my application over RS485 is quite low.

+A more robust approach is to

 ### UART.any() may not be reliable
+It seems that `UART.any()` may return a spurious number of characters available to read.
+This is most likely when a new device is added to the bus, for example when in example 1 when the master (listner) is already running and a slave is connected.
+In practice this is best dealt with by using a communications protocol like Modbus and discarding junk or corrupted messages.

 ## Useful resources relating to RS485 and related topics